Lugard Road: History

 The road is named after Sir Frederick Lugard, Governor of Hong Kong from 1907 to 1912.

 The Public Works Department issued an invitation for sealed tenders by 2 June 1913 to form a section of roadway from Victoria Gap to High West Gap.
 The cost of the entire 8076 ft road, whose construction was made difficult by the "rocky and precipitous nature of the hillside", was estimated at HK$55,000.
-In their 1913 annual report, the PWD noted that HK$11,373 had been spent on the 2820 ft section completed in the year.
+In their 1913 annual report, the PWD noted that HK$11,373 had been spent on the 2820 ft section completed that the year.